WillemElbers/B2SAFE-GridFTP/HandsOn.md

 The `grid-proxy-init -verify -debug` command will show some information about your user certificate and CA that signed the user certificate.

-This is the user certificate and key file you just copied from the remote `alice` machine:
+This is the user certificate and key file you just copied from the remote machine:

 ```
 User Cert File: /root/.globus/usercert.pem